Kiho/Riot-Table/bower_components/riot-ts/README.md

 If you find bugs or want to improve it, just send a pull request.

 # Change log <a name="changelog"></a>
+- v0.0.22
+  - removed the need for registration, `.register` and `.registerAll` are now removed from the API
+- v0.0.21
+  - aligned router API to riot v2.3.11
+- v0.0.19
+  - support for precompiled tags
+  - deprecated support for "template-cache" in favor of precompiled tags
+- v0.0.18
+  - aligned with Riot's v2.3.11 API
+  - for old Riot v2.2, use RiotTS v0.0.17
+- v0.0.17
+  - support for template-cache
+- v0.0.16
+  - added `Riot.registerAll()`
+- v0.0.15
+  - support for riot builtin mixins
 - v0.0.11
   - support for property getter/setter
 - v0.0.8